facebook/docusaurus/website/docs/introduction.md

 ### GitBook

-The primary problem with GitBook is that the team behind it is more focused on turning it into a commercial product rather than an open-source tool.
-It also has a lot of problems that Docusaurus doesn't have.
-That's why [Redux switched to Docusaurus](https://github.com/reduxjs/redux/issues/3161).
-It is only free for open-source and non-profit teams.
+Gitbook has very clean slate design and has been used by many open source projects.
+With its focus shifting towards a commercial product rather than an open-source tool, many of its requirements no longer fit the needs as an open source project's doc site.
+As a result, many have to turn to other products.
+[You may read about Redux's switch to Docusaurus here](https://github.com/reduxjs/redux/issues/3161).

+Currently, Gitbook is only free for open-source and non-profit teams.
 Docusaurus is free for everyone.

 ### Jekyll

-Jekyll is one of the most mature static site generators around and has been a great tool to use - in fact, before Docusaurus, most of Facebook's Open Source websites are/were built on Jekyll!
+Jekyll is one of the most mature static site generators around and has been a great tool to use — in fact, before Docusaurus, most of Facebook's Open Source websites are/were built on Jekyll!
 It is extremely simple to get started.
-However, Jekyll generates static HTML and it is hard to build websites with interactivity involved as you would have to embed `<script>` tags all over.
-A basic Jekyll website only supports a very basic blog, and a great deal of set up is needed to make it suitable for writing documentation.
-Jekyll is also written in Ruby and it isn't the fastest in terms of performance when you have a lot of content.
-Jekyll's build pipeline for non-CSS assets aren't great either.
-If you don't need the interactivity and do not care about a build pipeline to optimize your assets, Jekyll is still a great choice.
+We want to bring a similar developer experience as building a static site with Jekyll.

+In comparison with statically generated HTML and interactivity based on `<script />` tags, Docusaurus sites are React apps.
+With tooling of our current ecosystem, we hope to set new standards on doc sites performance, asset build pipeline and optimizations, and ease to setup.

 ### VuePress